 Way number 1.)
-Going as deep as possible: the aim for this option is to try to get as deep in the Azurite mine as possible.
-The benefits of going deeper is that nodes with Fossil rewards are going to spawn way more commonly, allowing you to collect tons of different fossils.
-Also, in lower depths Delve bosses have higher chance of spawning.
+Going as deep as possible: the aim of this option is to try to get as deep in the Azurite mine as possible.
+The benefit of going deeper is that nodes with Fossil rewards are going to spawn way more common, allowing you to collect tons of different fossils.
+Also, in lower depths, Delve bosses have a higher chance of spawning.
 They can quite frequently drop valuable uniques that are really hard to obtain in other ways.
-For example Aul’s Uprising amulet with useful aura mod can easily sell for 10+ Exalted Orbs.
+For example, Aul’s Uprising amulet with useful aura mod can easily sell for 10+ Exalted Orbs.
 Let me note that depth of 1000 and higher require specific builds that are purely focused on offense and usually they are not cheap.

 4.)
 Buying items separately and selling them in bulk

 This is a way to make currency without actually killing things.
-Instead, you buy items in Path of Exile trade website and sell them later on.
+Instead, you buy items on Path of Exile trade website and sell them later on.

-So the essence of this money making method is to buy items one by one and then sell them back in bulk.
-For each bought item you will potentially be making a few chaos, so it’s pretty neat, low pressure way to make some extra currency.
+So the essence of this money-making method is to buy items one by one and then sell them back in bulk.
+For each bought item you will potentially be making a few chaos, so it’s a pretty neat, low-pressure way to make some extra currency.